nathanrosspowell/presentations/src/markdown/beginner_guides/programmer_talk.md

 .right-column[
 # Template

-A template is a way to make a class which has other varaible types.
+A template is a way to make a class which has other variable types.
-Variable for the variabes!
+Variable for the variables!

 ```cpp
 template< class T > class Container